South Carolina Paralegal Career and Salary Guide

 How to Become a Paralegal in South Carolina

-South Carolina does not have any specific requirements to begin a career as a paralegal.
+South Carolina has no specific requirements to begin a career as a paralegal.
 However, most paralegals in the state have some level of educational experience in the field and often some form of practical experience through internships or entry-level employment.
 A combination of education and experience can help prospective paralegals stand out to potential employers.
+Following are the basic steps to becoming a paralegal in South Carolina:

 1. Earn a degree or certificate in paralegal studies.

-While a paralegal education is not required to become a paralegal in South Carolina, many employers prefer or even require candidates to have an associate degree, bachelor’s degree, or certificate in legal studies.
+While a paralegal education is not required to become a paralegal in South Carolina, many employers prefer or even require candidates to have an associate degree in legal studies, bachelor’s in paralegal studies, or certificate in paralegal studies.
 South Carolina is home to many schools that offer paralegal programs, including seven that have been approved by the American Bar Association (ABA).1

 2. Gain experience.

-Hands-on experience is an essential part of beginning a paralegal career.
-Many of the paralegal programs in South Carolina offer work-study opportunities in the form of cooperative education, internships, or job-shadowing.
+Gaining hands-on experience is an essential part of beginning a paralegal career.
+Many of the paralegal programs in South Carolina offer work-study opportunities such as cooperative education, internships, or job shadowing.
 These educational opportunities can help prospective paralegals gain experience, make industry connections, and develop an understanding of the profession.

 3. Seek certification, if desired.